 Strong selling stress forced down all the Sensex and Nifty elements.
 Foreign Institutional Investors (FII) sold equities worth Rs 1,263.57 crore in Monday’s trade.

-Disclaimer: views expressed here are those of the author and not of Groww.
+Disclaimer: The views expressed here are those of the author and not of Groww.